uiucsn/m-dwarf-flares/README.md

 Alternatively, `generator.py ` will download the light curves and store them as required.
 However the dust maps will need to be fetched manually.
 You can use the code from `download_initial_data.py` to do this.

 Table 1 and Table 2 are already included in the repository.
-The Kepler Input Catalogue will need to be downloaded and placed in the data_files directory for all the functions to work correctly.
+The Kepler Input Catalogue will be downloaded by this script too, or can be downloaded manually and placed in the data_files directory for all the functions to work correctly.

 ____